 - Students can access services by calling 510-642-9494 or walking in (3rd floor of the Tang Center) to set up an appointment.
 For urgent concerns, students can be seen on a drop-in basis during 10am- 5PM Mon- Friday.

 - More detailed information about all the services we offer can be found on our website.
-For more information about CPS, please visit "About Us".
+For more information about CAPS, please visit "About Us".

 - Is this a normal, developmental process for a college student?